nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 To change the domain from using `an in-archive journal` to an `a separated journal` or vice versa, Kubernetes requires the StatefulSet to be deleted and recreated with the new settings.

-NuoDB Helm Charts offer two distinct Storage Manager StatefulSets.
+NuoDB Helm Charts offer two distinct Storage Manager StatefulSets (SS).
 One StatefulSet controls Storage Managers which have a `backup` directory and are referred to as `HotCopy SMs`.
 The second StatefulSet which does not have such a directory, and we call Storage Managers in this SS `NoHotCopy SMs`.
 Since these StatefulSets can be upgraded independently, NuoDB will not suffer downtime or data loss when performing this upgrade operation.